s3ymasay/sql-data-analytics-project/README.md

 ## Acknowledgments

-This project was developed as part of a SQL course by Baraa Khatib Salkini, applying data analysis concepts and best practices.
+This project was developed during a SQL course by Baraa Khatib Salkini.
+The scripts demonstrate practical applications of data analysis techniques learned throughout the training.